jeffsp/SPOC/apps/filter/filter.1.md

 \-\-remove-coords, -c
 :   Remove points based on their coordinate values.
 To use this option
-	specify a coordinate value, a comparison operator, and a float value separated by a comma.
+    specify a coordinate value, a comparison operator, and a float value separated by a space.
 Enclose these values in quotation marks.
-For example -c "x,>,10" will remove all points with an x value greater than 10.
+For example -c "x > 10" will remove all points with an x value greater than 10.
 Available coordinate values are x, y, and z.
 Available comparison operators are >, and <.